Walkout by Democratic reps kills voter suppression bill, but governor guarantees a revisit in special session

-Despite this agreement from administrators and intense pressure to halt our opposition, Texas AFT continued to express grave concerns, successfully fighting for additional improvements, including removing a provision that allowed the commissioner authority to take actions not grounded in law and limiting the reduction of interlocutory appeals.
+Despite this agreement from administrators and intense pressure to halt our opposition, Texas AFT continued to express grave concerns, successfully fighting for additional improvements, including the removal of a provision that allowed the commissioner authority to take actions not grounded in law and limited the reduction of interlocutory appeals.

 All that being said, the bill’s fatal flaw remains: giving more weight to faulty current law that allows a TEA takeover of an entire district because of just one campus not meeting accountability standards.
 While we worry about the consequences of this provision, House sponsor Huberty stated on the House floor that this bill would not interfere in the ongoing Houston ISD case.
 (Watch the video here.)

 While Texas AFT will monitor the impacts of this legislation, had it not been for the thousands of letters, phone calls, and tweets from our members and allies, the result would have much been much worse.
-It’s time to build on this activism to work to dismantle our punitive accountability system in the 88th Legislative Session.
+It’s time to build on this activism to work toward dismantling our punitive accountability system in the 88th Legislative Session.

 Charter schools faced obstacles for their rapid-expansion agenda

 Texas AFT led the fight against legislation that would fuel charter-school expansion, including opposition to SB 487 (Bryan Hughes, R-Mineola).
 The measure was a charter-school expansion bill that claimed to simply grant the same zoning exemptions to charter schools as those received by real public schools.
-However, it failed to address the lack of public notice and opportunity for public input from elected officials and the public in charter school expansion.
-The bill was killed on the House floor last week by a point of order, and our members speaking out against its companion (SB 1348) also helped stop that bill from moving forward.
+However, it failed to address the lack of public notice and the lack of opportunity for public input from elected officials and the community in charter school expansion.
+The bill was killed on the House floor last week by a point of order, and our members speaking out against its companion (HB 1348) also helped stop that bill from moving forward.

 Limits on STAAR tests required for graduation passes